 - Monevator - https://monevator.com -

-Many Monevator readers strive to shave tenths of a percent off the running costs [1] of their portfolios – as they should.
+Many Monevator readers rightly strive to shave tenths of a percent from the running cost [1] of their portfolios.
+But some people – especially wealthier savers – ought to think even harder about tax-efficient investment.

-But the impact of paying tax on share gains or dividends can dwarf such noble cost curbing.
+That’s because the impact of paying taxes on share gains or dividends can dwarf all your cost-curbing in the long run.

-That’s why I bang on about avoiding tax [2] more than might appear seemly.
+Which is precisely why I bang on about mitigating [2] your tax bill more than is entirely seemly.

-If you’re paying tax on profits from share trades or on your dividend income, you’re probably throwing away money.
+If you’re paying capital gains tax [3] (CGT) on profits from share trades or on dividend income, you may be throwing away money.

-We can also become knowledgeable about tax on dividends [6], and hold our different assets accordingly.
+We can also become knowledgeable about taxes on dividends and bond income, and hold our different assets in the most tax-efficient way [5].

 How tax reduces your returns